mdn/content/files/en-us/web/api/xmlhttprequest/using_xmlhttprequest/index.md

 {{domxref("XMLHttpRequest.open()")}} method.
 If this argument is `true` or not specified, the `XMLHttpRequest` is processed asynchronously, otherwise the process is handled synchronously.
 A detailed discussion and demonstrations of these two types of requests can be found on the [synchronous and asynchronous requests](/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests) page.
-Do not use synchronous requests outside Web
+You can't use synchronous requests outside web workers as it freezes the main interface.
-Workers.

-> **Note:** Starting with Gecko 30.0 {{ geckoRelease("30.0")
-  }}, synchronous requests on the main thread have been deprecated due to the negative
-> effects to the user experience.

-> **Note:** The constructor function
-> `XMLHttpRequest` isn't limited to only XML documents.
-It starts with
+> **Note:** The constructor `XMLHttpRequest` isn't limited to only XML documents.
-> **"XML"** because when it was created the main format that was originally
+> It starts with **"XML"** because when it was created the main format
-> used for Asynchronous Data Exchange was XML.
+> that was originally used for asynchronous data exchange was XML.

 ## Handling responses

-There are several types of [response attributes](https://xhr.spec.whatwg.org/) defined by the living standard specification for the
+There are several types of [response attributes](https://xhr.spec.whatwg.org/) defined for the
 {{domxref("XMLHttpRequest.XMLHttpRequest", "XMLHttpRequest()")}} constructor.
 These tell the client making the `XMLHttpRequest` important information about the status of the response.
 Some cases where dealing with non-text response types may involve some